 - Software that isn’t part of a bundle.
 Many times, software comes with computer hardware or electronic devices that you would use alongside your computer, such as a printer, it may come with stand-alone software that helps the accessory communicate with your computer.
 The software could serve as a full interface, such as a desktop program that works with a USB-enabled label printer.
 Otherwise, the software might consist only of a group of files used to install drivers and other files needed to make a peripheral piece of equipment, such as a laser printer, work with your computer.
 Conversely, a bundle typically means several types of software programs sold together, like the ones you receive already installed as a bundle when you purchase a new computer.

 - A program that runs separately from all other computer processes.
 This type of program doesn’t rely on any other software in order to function.
 The most common example of this software type is your computer's operating system.
 While the operating system contains a large number of interrelated files, it isn't dependent on any of those files—it runs on its own without needing any online files or other companion software.

 - A portable application that doesn’t need to be installed on your computer.
 An example is a software program that runs on its own using a disc or flash drive.
 When not in use, you can easily eject the disc or flash drive.
 You can keep the program self-contained, and it conveniently doesn't take up space on your hard drive.
 You might keep a program for virus removal on a separate flash drive so that the anti-virus program doesn't become tainted by an infection.
-You might also keep software on your flash drive that can "rescue" your computer.
+You might also keep the software on your flash drive that can "rescue" your computer.
 If disaster strikes, you can boot your computer from the flash drive instead of a potentially damaged hard drive.

 Not all stand-alone software needs to be installed on your hard drive or run from an external device.
 Simple software can operate independently, directly from the file location on your computer.
 Simply copy the executable file from an external source, save it any place on your computer, then double-click on it with your cursor to run the program.